Bicycle lighting guide: Guide and summary to the reviews and analysis section on my site

 For a pedelec or e-bike you could use battery powered lights but you may want to use e-bike lights which vary from standard power (similar to 2.4W dynamo headlamps) to high powered (10W or more), and from low priced to very expensive such as the Lupine SL (400 euros or more).
 What you can use on your pedelec depends on the system, old Bosch systems for example only support standard 2.4W+0.6W lighting.
 I dived into this related to a question from a manufacturer and figuring out which system supports what was quite a bit of work...

-Be aware of the problems in reviews and in estimating the qualities of a light from beam shots as these do not show what you see, and be aware of psychological issues, to judge lamps (and to judge reviewers if they don't take these issues into consideration)
+Be aware of the problems in reviews and in estimating the qualities of a light from beam shots and/or videos

-I analysed various odd differences that I came across, related to how some beam shapes can annoy me and how the beam shots do not show what I see in reality.
-As I said at the very start of my website (2008), beam shots are not enough, a description of a (competent) reviewer is essential to make you understand what you can actually expect from a light:
+When I started analysing bicycle lighting I found various odd differences that I came across related to how some beam shapes could annoy me and how the beam shots did not show what I saw in reality.
+As I said at the very start of my website (2008), beam shots are not enough, and my experiences really showed this: a description of a (competent) reviewer is essential to make you understand what you can actually expect from a light:

-1. The issues with beam shots from cameras, monitors and other reasons:
+1. The issues with beam shots from cameras, monitors:

-On my site I discuss and review mainly cutoff lights, as these are not just required in Germany, a cutoff beam for a headlamp is in case of strong headlights implicitly required in many countries even if not stated in the rules, by virtue of having a general rule "do not blind other traffic", but I also focus on them because they are better than circular beams in most circumstances for the following reasons:
+On my site I discuss and review mainly cutoff lights, as these are not just required in Germany, but a cutoff beam for a headlamp is in case of strong headlights implicitly required in many countries even if not stated in the rules by virtue of having a general rule "do not blind other traffic", further I focus on them because they are better than circular beams in most circumstances for the following reasons:

 Suggestions: Spanninga Axendo 40, Axendo 60, and for e-bike the Axendo 80, for battery all these options area available too.
 Have a look at the summary: The best dynamo headlamps.